kushanksriraj/fist-palm-detector/README.md

 ### Further development
-Of course this is a simple model but the concept can be used to implement real world use cases like detecting lung infections from x-ray images of lungs, detecting a poacher in a reserved forest.
+Of course this is a simple model but the concept can be used to implement real world use cases like detecting lung infections from x-ray images of lungs or detecting a poacher in a reserved forest.
 Imagination is the limit!